FAQS / FIND ANSWERS HERE...

-Those that produce weakness with muscle testing are further tested to ascertain which particular meridians are affected.
+Substances that produce weakness with muscle testing are further tested to ascertain which particular meridians are affected.
 With this knowledge, acupressure can be applied very specifically to treat the allergy.
-You must avoid contact with the allergic substance for 25 hours after treatment.
+You must avoid contact with the allergen for 25 hours after treatment.

 How many treatments do I need?

 One substance is treated per session.
 The number of treatments needed depends on how many allergens produce muscle tested weakness.

 Treatments must be given at least 25 hours apart from each other.
 As long as you wait 25 hours for the treated substance to “clear”, there is no time limit as to how long you wait between treatments or how many you have in a row.
 Most people prefer treatments once or twice a week.

 Yes, because N.A.E.T. is non-invasive it is ideal for children.
 Because it is not painful and doesn’t require laying still for a long period time, N.A.E.T. is particularly suited for children and toddlers.
 They can be treated while sitting in a parent or care taker’s lap.

 Yes, patients often prefer acupuncture to acupressure during NAET treatment.

 Does my insurance cover N.A.E.T.?